siesta-project/web-portal/_events/SIESTA_School-2021.md

 ### Program

-The live sessions of the school will take place from 09:30 to 12:30 CEST (track
+The live sessions of the school will take place from 09:30 to 12:30 CEST (Track
 A) and from 16:00 to 19:00 CEST (Track B), with breaks.
 It is expected that two modules will be covered in each session.